pereze5/SteMClass_App/README.md

 ## Scope & limitations

 -   Designed for **one sample per run** via the UI.

+-   Currently the model characterizes 8 distinct differentiation states (see https://doi.org/10.1101/2025.09.02.673063 for details).

 -   The **probability threshold** (0.6) governs the reject decision.